 It’s hard not to sound cliché when discussing our eyes—if we hear “the eyes are the window to the soul” one more time, we might be tempted to claw our own out (kidding, but still).
 And yet, there’s some semblance of truth in every cliché—and our so-called “windows” are no exception.
 They are, in fact, a dead giveaway of our emotions, health, and general well-being.
 Puffy and swollen?
 We’re going to assume that maybe there was imbibing involved last night (or perhaps just another late-night viewing of The Graduate).
 Dark circles?
 A looming deadline seems likely.
 Along with life choices, our eyes are also a dead giveaway of another uncontrollable aspect: our age.
 We may slather on our retinol-infused eye creams and load up on eye masks in hopes of returning to the bright-eyed days of our youth (RIP), but wrinkles, bags, and dark circles are inevitable.
-Luckily, there are some easy things you can do to turn back time—or at least make it appear so.
-From DIY de-puffers to some truly life-changing concealer tricks, keep scrolling for seven hacks that will make your eyes look younger!
+Luckily, there are some easy things you can do to turn back time for younger-looking eyes—or at least make it appear so.

 So you woke up with swollen eyes once again—the contents of your kitchen want to help.
 Soaking a cotton ball in cold whole milk and resting them on your eyes will help soothe and de-puff; the cold temperature constricts blood vessels, and the lactic acid and fat soothe dry skin.
 Or, you can try the green tea ice cube trick.
 Brew some green tea, and pour it into an ice cube tray.
 Allow it to freeze overnight, then gently wrap the ice cube in a paper towel and rub it over your eye area for an instant pick-me-up.

 We rely on our trusty eye shadow primer like none other; it keeps our eye shadow and liner from smudging and can even plump fine lines.
 That’s why you should be applying a dab right underneath your eyes, too.
 Not only will it keep your bottom mascara from smudging, but it’ll even out any crepe-iness, too.
-Urban Decay’s Anti-Aging Eye Shadow Primer Potion ($24) even contains anti-aging ingredients that improve wrinkles and dullness over time.
+Urban Decay’s even contains anti-aging ingredients that improve wrinkles and dullness over time for younger-looking eyes.

 Coconut oil, beauty’s favorite do-it-all, also works as an eye cream on nights when your wrinkles and dryness are especially pronounced.
 Or better yet, use it to remove leftover makeup after cleansing your face, then leave the residue on and allow it to sink in—two birds, one (tropically scented) stone.